A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Do not let your installer leave without giving you an EIC.
 This is your official proof that your EV home charger complies with the existing standard regulations and is therefore a safe addition to your home.

-When having a 7kW EV home charger installed, you can expect to pay around £1,110, funding options excluded.
+For a standard 7kW EV home charger installation in the UK, you can expect to pay around £1,110 before any grants or funding options.
 Still, even if you have your quotation already, do not be surprised if you have to cover additional expenses.

 As with any EV charger installation, instances of cable runs, groundworks, and fuse upgrades are a possibility.

-Step 8 – Make sure to check safety standards
+Step 8 – Check safety standards after EV charger installation

 Apart from the EIC, keep photos of the day of the installation too—these will be handy for any situation needing proof of your home’s safety, possibly during potential grant disputes.